 As we mentioned, QR Codes have come a long way since their debut in the early ‘90s and can now vary in design depending on the data being encoded and the function you want the code to make.
 So far, they’re categorized in two (2) ways: static and dynamic.

 Static QR Codes cannot be modified once they’ve been created and often doesn’t allow for analytics (such as, how many times the code was scanned).
-This is more ideal for creating QR codes in mass for an event where the count doesn’t really matter, as the QR code on your router or if you create a QR code for the Wi-Fi password.
+This is more ideal for creating QR codes in mass for an event where the count doesn’t really matter, or the QR code on your router or if you create a QR code for the Wi-Fi password.

 Dynamic QR Codes are a lot more flexible, hence their name, and allow you to edit the code as many times as you need plus customize to suit your design and branding needs.
 These codes are more on the rise these days and often redirect users to a URL.
 An added value: they also have the ability to track and measure advertising statistics.